The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Data Postprocessing

 For VLBI observations, Fourier transform (FX) correlation, where the cross-correlation of two signals (which are functions of time) is computed by multiplying their Fourier transforms (which are functions of frequency, i.e. spectra), thus exploiting the cross-correlation theorem, is the method of choice.
 The public Distributed FX-architecture (DiFX) software correlator \citep{deller2011} is nearly universally used for this purpose; a DiFX branch dedicated to networks including the RadioAstron space telescope, ra-DiFX, is available \citep{bruni2016}.
 DiFX correlates the data from each pair of telescopes while applying the geometric delay (i.e. the difference in optical path length along the line of sight) between the telescopes, the change of the delay with time (delay rate), and, in case of ra-DiFX, changes of the delay rate with time (delay acceleration).

 Since the positions and velocities of the \textsc{Capella} satellites will be known with accuracies of few cm and few mm\,s$^{-1}$, respectively, at any time (cf. Section~\ref{sec:gnss}), the values of the delays, delay rates, and delay accelerations will be known a priori, at least to good approximation.
-For an instantaneous bandwidth of 1024~MHz, the coherence time is about 1~ns, the corresponding coherence length is about 0.3~m.
-Coherence time and length can be enlarged by subdividing the full bandwidth into multiple channels and correlating channel by channel; in case of a channelization into a $32\times32$~MHz set of bands, the coherence times are about 31~ns, the coherence lengths are about 9.4~m.
-Such coherence times and lengths are, at least in principle, large enough to correlate data ``blindly'' using a theoretical correlator model and to populate the $uv$ plane with visibilities, without the need for fringe searches.
+For an instantaneous bandwidth of 4096~MHz, the coherence time is about 0.24~ns, the corresponding coherence length is about 7~cm.
+Coherence time and length can be enlarged by subdividing the full bandwidth into multiple channels and correlating channel by channel.
+In case of a channelization into a $16\times256$~MHz set of bands, the coherence times are about 4~ns, the coherence lengths are about 1.2~m; in turn, the sensitivity thresholds (Section~\ref{sec:sensitivity}) increase by a factor of 4.
+Such coherence lengths are, at least in theory, large enough to correlate data ``blindly'' using a theoretical correlator model and to populate the $uv$ plane with visibilities, without the need for fringe searches.
 The channelization can be achieved by passing the recorded data through a digital polyphase filter bank; to keep additional quantization losses negligible ($\lesssim$1\%), the output of the filter bank should be sampled at four bits (16 levels) per sample or more.
+We note that previous space-VLBI missions were known to require elaborate fringe search techniques, for which ample experience from the RadioAstron mission is available \citep{gomez2016,kim2023,savolainen2023}.